 |Width: 84″||View Full Specs: Tent Camper|

-#3.
-Forest River RV Flagstaff Hard-sided
+3. Forest River RV Flagstaff Hard sides

 There’s more to this RV brand than just tent campers.
-They also manufacturer hard-sided trailers.
+They also manufacture hard-sided trailers.
 Don’t let the size fool you into thinking this is a cramped little trailer.

-These hard side campers give you a vacuum bonded fiberglass exterior that is easy to set up.
+These hard-side campers give you a vacuum bonded fiberglass exterior that is easy to set up.
 What’s great is you still get the towing and storage advantages of a tent camper.

 |Dry Weight (lbs): 2,1014 – 2,526||Sleeping Capacity: 2-4|